-Section 1
+Section1

-The officers shall be elected from the Association membership and shall have been a member of the Association for more than one year, and have completed youth protection training.
-Eligible voting members present at the meeting will do the election of officers.
+Board members shall be elected by ballot at a Spring Leaders’ Association meeting (March, April or May) and shall hold their offices until their successors shall have been elected.
+Newly elected officers shall assume office as of July1st of the year in which they were elected.

 Section2

-Board members shall be elected at the November meeting and/or Leader’s Banquet of the Association and shall hold their offices until their successors shall have been elected.
-Newly elected officers shall assume office as of January 1st.
+The officers shall be elected from the Association membership and must be a member of the Association for a minimum one year.
+Eligible voting members will elect the officers.

 Section 3

-The terms will be staggered as follows: the President and Treasurer will be elected in the even-numbered years, Vice-President and Secretary in the odd-numbered years.
-Directors to be elected on staggering terms (2011(2), 2012(1), 2013(2)).
-The officers will be elected by ballot at the November meeting and/or Banquet.
-In the event that a candidate is the only person nominated for an office, the secretary may cast a unanimous ballot for the candidate if there are no objections.
+Starting in 2014, the terms will be staggered as follows: the President and Treasurer will be elected and begin serving in the even-numbered years, Vice-President and Secretary in the odd-numbered years.
+Directors to be elected and serving on staggered terms even numbered years (2) and odd numbered years (3).
+All officers serve until their successors are elected.

 ARTICLE VI – MEETINGS